 Her expertise has taken her to the Middle East to establish Midwifery Education and initiate a shared care model to empower the role of the midwife in the UAE which was endorsed by the UAE Government.
 Grace is currently working at the Aga Khan University as the Foundation Professor for Midwifery Education and Practice, based in Uganda, but working strategically across East Africa.
 She has always maintained her clinical practice and practices at Kawempe Mulago hospital in Kampala.
 She is an editorial board member and reviewer for MIDIRS, the Practising Midwife and the International Journal of Childbirth and is a reviewer for Midwifery and Evidence Based Midwifery.

-She has a very patient husband and five growing daughters who are her life.
+She has a very patient husband and five daughters, and a granddaughter, who are her life.

 Billie Hunter, professor of midwifery at Cardiff University, is internationally esteemed as a researcher and author, particularly for her focus on the emotional work of midwives and their professional resilience.
 She lectures across the globe and holds a number of visiting chairs, including at the University of Technology in Sydney, Australia.

-A midwife for 37 years, and the first RCM professor of midwifery, she has spent the past two decades making an outstanding contribution to the evidence base for midwifery, through research, writing papers, books and presentations, and says she is committed to ‘inspiring and supporting others to do the same’.
+A midwife since 1979, and the first RCM professor of midwifery, she has spent the past two decades making an outstanding contribution to the evidence base for midwifery, through research, writing papers, books and presentations, and says she is committed to ‘inspiring and supporting others to do the same’.

 She is the former chair of The Iolanthe Midwifery Trust, and founder and chair of the All Wales Midwifery and Reproductive Health Research Forum.
 More recently, Billie became director of the WHO Collaborating Centre for Midwifery Development in Europe, based at Cardiff University.
 She also helped to set up the RCM oral history archive.